-Members submitting data to the Global Health Neonatal QI Database join Vermont Oxford Network's worldwide community of practice, comprised of over 1,400 neonatal units around the world, dedicated to giving infants the best possible start so that every newborn and family achieves their fullest potential.
+The VON Global Health Neonatal QI Database is managed and secured by Vermont Oxford Network (VON).
+Members submitting data to the Global Health Neonatal QI Database join Vermont Oxford Network's worldwide community of practice dedicated to giving infants the best possible start so that every newborn and family achieves their fullest potential.